Dracoraptor: Size and distinguishing traits

 Dracoraptor was a biped, much like its relatives.
 The fossil discovered in Wales is a 2.1 m juvenile with a hip height of 70 cm; adults may have been 3 m long.

-In 2016, some autapomorphies (distinguishing traits) were established for Dracoraptor.
+In 2016, 18 autapomorphies (distinguishing traits) were established for Dracoraptor.
+The majority of these autapomorphies were convergent traits and had originated from other neotheropods.
+The Dracoraptor also possesses some plesiomorphic traits from ancestral species.'
 The praemaxillae carried only three teeth, a basal trait.
 The jugal had a thin front branch running to the maxilla.
 The bony external nostril is large and had a thin branch beneath it.
 The pubic bone is obliquely directed to the front and is considerably longer than the ischium.
 The fourth tarsal had a process at the upper side.